yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/2_transition.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/2_transition.gmz) for Windows, or [here](../resources/checkpoints_mac/menu/2_transition.gmz)..

 <a href="#top" class="top" id="manual-drawing">Top</a>
 ##4.3 Manual Drawing